Getting Started with MCXW23-EVK

 4. Build and flash application using MCUXpresso IDE - fig 3

-5. Click the arrow button on the repository tab to choose your previously downloaded the MCXW-Series board SDK to select an example that can run on that board, and then click Next
+5. Click the arrow button to right of the "Repository" tab to select the previously downloaded MCXW-Series board SDK and select the compatible example, then click Next

 6. Build and flash application using MCUXpresso IDE - fig 4

-7. Select the toolchain according to the SDK version, both SDK and toolchain must match to avoid problems.
-Then select the board
+7. Select the toolchain according to the SDK version, then select the appropriate board (for the process to run smoothly, the SDK and toolchain should match)

 8. Build and flash application using MCUXpresso IDE - fig 5